nutt318/Ubuntu-Redis-Config/README.md

 # Ubuntu-Redis-Config
-This guide is for Ubuntu 20.04 with running Redis and having multiple instances
+This guide is for Ubuntu 20.04 for running Redis with multiple instances

 *Also assums your running at root*